edamame-course/2015-tutorials/for_review/QIIME_tutorial_part_2.md

 ### 2.3 Calculating within-sample (alpha) diversity

-Navigate back into the EDAMAME_16S directory, and make a new directory for alpha diversity results.
+Navigate back into the usearch61_openref/ directory, and make a new directory for alpha diversity results.

 ```
-mkdir alphadiversity_even4711
+mkdir WS_Diversity_even4711/

 ```

 We will calculate richness (observed # taxa) and phylogenetic diversity (PD) for each sample.
 Documentation is [here](http://qiime.org/scripts/alpha_diversity.html).

 ```
-alpha_diversity.py -i Subsampling_otu_table_even4711.biom -m observed_species,PD_whole_tree -o alphadiversity_even4711/alphadiversity_evensubsample_usearch61_alphadiversity_even4711.txt -t usearch61_openref/rep_set.tre
+alpha_diversity.py -i otu_table_mc2_w_tax_even4711.biom -m observed_species,PD_whole_tree -o WS_Diversity_even4711/WS_Diversity_even4711.txt -t rep_set.tre
 ```

+The `-t` flag designates the tree file for calculating phylogenetic diversity.
 As always, inspect the results file.
 What are the ranges that were observed in richness and PD?

 ```
-head alphadiversity_even4711/subsample_usearch61_alphadiversity_even4711.txt
+head WS_Diversity_even4711/WS_Diversity_even4711.txt
 ```

 QIIME offers a variety of additional options for calculating diversity, and the -s option prints them all!